GUIDE 2024

 Interviews usually cause a lot of stress.
 That’s because we see interviews as events with one of two outcomes: failure or success.

-The way to deal with this unnecessary stress is a change of mindset.
+A change of mindset is the way to deal with this unnecessary stress.
 Rather than treating an interview as an event, treat it as a process, specifically as a learning process.

 You will be interviewed multiple times during your career.
 And you will also conduct numerous interviews during your career.